ferdinanddoremus/personal-website/private/content/writings/moving-to-switzerland.md

 # Moving to Switzerland: A Six-Month Experiment

 For years, my girlfriend Clémence and I talked about leaving Paris.
 As outdoor enthusiasts in our thirties, staying in the city felt increasingly wrong.
-We weren't closed-minded about where to go—the French countryside was an option, but we were open to anywhere that could offer the lifestyle we craved.
+We weren't closed-minded about where to go, the French countryside was an option, but we were open to anywhere that could offer the lifestyle we craved.

 Don't get me wrong: I love Paris.
 It's one of the coolest cities I've ever experienced.
 The coffee scene, the food, the fashion, the culture—everything happens there first.
 That's probably why we stayed so long.

-## Why Leave Paris?
+## Why leave Paris?

 The main reason was simple: I want to raise kids in nature, not concrete.